Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Aviation:
 - Airline Events should work again.
 - Airline Tycoon is now the Executive of the Airline company.
+- Airports can not be expanded.
+Try to get bonus modifiers via engineers and airline company.

 Archaeology
 - Slightly shorter "recent archaeological expedition" modifiers until you can start a new expedition.
 In general, your waiting time is one year shorter now (3 years for short expedition, 4 years for medium expedition, 5 years for long expedition).